The open floor plan has become extremely popular, but don’t underestimate the advantages to distinct rooms, with real walls.

 An open floor plan makes a home feel larger and brighter.
 It’s a fantastic option for effectively using limited space.
 But you also lose privacy and the convenience of being able to hide your clutter behind a closed door.

 Design is about balance.
 Functional homes need open spaces, as well as nooks and crannies.
 The key is in figuring out the right mix for your family.

 South Bay cities have specific zoning regulations that limit square footage.
 Because we work primarily in this area, the White Sands team knows all the loopholes and tricks to make the most of the square footage you’re allowed.

 An open floor plan creates an illusion of space, because there’s nothing breaking up your line of sight.
 But it also provides more actual living space, because you’re sacrificing less square footage to walls and hallways.

 Less walls mean light from windows and skylights fill a space, because nothing is blocking or redirecting it.
 This results in brighter living spaces and—added bonus—more beach views.

 My family enjoys our open floor plan, because it lets us do different things in the same space.
 The kids may be playing in the living room, but I can keep an eye on them while I make dinner in the kitchen.

-From an entertaining standpoint, open floor plans keep the host engaged in the party.
+From an entertaining standpoint, an open floor plan keep the host engaged in the party.
 When the living space becomes part of the food prep area, you don’t feel like you’re missing out on socializing.